top of page

 ACCREDITATION LEARNING COMMUNITY

 The Accreditation Learning Community (ALC) began in 2013 as a networking and technical assistance event to help Ohio local health departments pursue national public health accreditation.
-The ALC featured expert speakers on performance management, CQI, "How to" of accreditation, preparing documents, site visit preparation, and staff engagement strategies.
-The ALCs provided networking, sharing, training and technical assistance in a supportive environment of peers.
+The ALC's feature expert speakers on performance management, CQI, "How to" of accreditation and reaccreditation, preparing documents, site visit preparation, and staff engagement strategies.
+The ALCs provide networking, sharing, training and technical assistance in a supportive environment of peers.

 The ALC was noted by ASTHO in 2013 as a promising practice, "Collaborative Partnerships for Accreditation Preparation."